 The entertainment portion of my lecture consisted of student volunteers blowing whistles every time I contaminated something (touched something that I wasn’t supposed to touch) in a mock operatory.
 I managed to stump the students once, and they also ‘blew the whistle’ on me numerous times.
 Brookfield argues that deconstructing what an instructor has previously communicated is key to understanding; I also hope my demonstration was memorable and engaging.

 Brookfield states that “varying the communication styles and modalities you use in a lecture has long been argued as an essential component of good practice” (2015, p.
 73).
 I agree.
-I came across this fantastic website on how to engage learners during PIDP 3250 (Instructional Strategies): Tecknologic – Learn.
+I came across a website on how to engage learners during PIDP 3250 (Instructional Strategies): Tecknologic – Learn.
 Try.
 Share.
-It is a fantastic resource with free downloads for many virtual games that can supplement a lecture.
-The latest download is a Power Point spinning wheel that can be customized.
-A vocabulary review is one suggestion, and it looks like fun!
-And, what a great way for learners to remember terminology!
+It is a fantastic resource with free downloads for many virtual games that can supplement a lecture: one of the downloads is a Power Point spinning wheel that can be customized into a vocabulary review, and it looks like fun!
+You can also download a Jeopardy template!!
+What a great way for learners to remember terminology!
 Brookfield’s final statement in Chapter 6 will encourage me to continue to incorporate a variety of elements into my future lectures, “Well-situated presentations can be crucial to students’ development as learners” (2015, p.
 82).

 Brookfield, S. (2015).
 The Skillful Teacher (3rd ed.).
 San Francisco: Jossey-Bass.

 tecknologic.
 (2018, April 30).
 The Spinning Wheel 2018. technologic.wordpress.com.
 Retrieved from https://tekhnologic.wordpress.com/2018/04/30/the-spinning-wheel-2018/

 Brookfield forgot to mention how much fun creative lecturing can be for the instructor 🙂